YonatanHarel/LeetCode-LongestSubstringWithoutRepeatingCharacters/README.md

-# LeetCode-Longest Substring Without Repeating Characters
+# LeetCode - Longest Substring Without Repeating Characters
 Given a string, find the length of the longest substring without repeating characters.

 ### Example 1: